influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/functions.md

 The query returns the area under the curve (in minutes) for the field values associated with each field key that stores numerical values includes the word `water` in the `h2o_feet` measurement.

-#### Example 5: Calculate the integral for the field values associated with a field key and include several clauses
+#### Calculate the integral for the field values associated with a field key and include several clauses

 ```sql
 > SELECT INTEGRAL("water_level",1m) FROM "h2o_feet" WHERE "location" = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:30:00Z' GROUP BY time(12m) LIMIT 1